Bisrad/password-generator/README.md

 # password-generator
-Practice in using random CharChar to create a string that can be used as a strong password
+Practice in using random numbers, uppercase letters, lowercase letters, and symbols to create a string that can be used as a strong password